 The fact that we call it the fourth power or estate may prelude the importance and significance we attribute to it.

 The legislature, parliament, and executive branch, the president, prime minister, and cabinet members are naturally divided along political, ideological lines, and so is the press.
 There is nothing wrong with that per se.

 We all are biased, prejudiced to some extent.
-There is nothing wrong with that per se as long as were are aware of it and are mindful of our purpose, our obligation as consumers, reporters and makers of news.
-Neutral, objective and critical gathering of news applies to us all.
+There is nothing wrong with that per se as long as were are aware of it and are mindful of our purpose, our obligation as consumers, reporters, and makers of news.
+Neutral, objective and critical gathering of news apply to us all.
 In the case of the press, it has a professional obligation to do so.

 We, the consumers of news, opinionators at best, can be excused with some degree of leniency towards our assessment of the facts, the news that is being presented to us.
 This is what after all constitutes our bias.

-Even politicians can not be expected to state the facts and uphold the truth without the coloration of their political agendas and ideologies; matters of perspective and opinion which are not necessarily false or untrue, yet they are coloured.
+Even politicians can not be expected to state the facts and uphold the truth without the coloration of their political agendas and ideologies; matters of perspective and opinion that are not necessarily false or untrue, yet they are colored.

 The press doesn’t have this luxury, much like the judiciary hasn’t.
 Lady Justice is blindfolded for a reason.
 Her primary obligation is that of justice, much like the press’s primary obligation is that of veritas.
 To serve the Truth.

 A lot of debate has been going on with regard to so-called ‘fake news’.
 Concocted news, devoid of facts.
 News that doesn’t serve the truth but instead obscure political or personal agendas.